NasoYako/NasoYako/README.md

 - 👋 Hi, I’m @NasoYako
-- 👀 I’m interested in cricket
+- 👀 I’m interested in
-- 🌱 I’m currently learning GitHub
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on a 3rd year project
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me conatct my mom
+- 📫 How to reach me
-- 😄 Pronouns: She/Her
+- 😄 Pronouns:
-- ⚡ Fun fact: I am tired
+- ⚡ Fun fact:

 <!---
 NasoYako/NasoYako is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.